-Stream Stewards is for people who want to learn about freshwater habitat and the interaction of land and water in Kitsap streams.
-During this course, you will study local land and freshwater issues while connecting with other like-minded people who are making a difference in the community.
+The Stream Stewards program is for people who want to learn about, protect, and preserve freshwater resources.
+During the course, you will study local land and freshwater issues while connecting with other like-minded people who are making a difference in the community.

 - Streams and riparian areas

 - Wetlands and aquatic insects